divymuradia/divymuradia/README.md

 - 👋 Hi, I’m @divymuradia
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning c language
-- 💞️ I’m looking to collaborate on web development comany
+- 💞️ I’m looking to collaborate on web development company
 - 📫 How to reach me by github

 <!---